Jestzer/MPM.Go/README.md

 # mpm-go
 Currently WIP.
-Techincally works, but Go seems to have an issue where it randomly hangs after the first user input section.
-I don't think this is an issue with my code and will move on.
+Techincally works, but the "install all products" list is only completed for Linux at the moment.

+There is a known issue with MPM, in general, on Windows with R2023b.

+I had some issues with macOS's MPM recently, but I'm not convinced at this moment that I didn't just screw something up.